WiIIson/EMGFlow-Python-Package/docs/02 Background.md

 **Signal**
 In EMGFlow, a Signal is represented by a Pandas DataFrame.
 Signals are typically stored as a CSV file, and read in directly.
 - Contains a `Time` column (in seconds) for time since start of recording
-- Additional named columns are assumed to be Signal recordings that show Signal strength
+- Additional named columns are assumed to be Signal recordings that show Signal strength.
-- Signal strength units don't matter - calculation results will be proportional to the units used, but it is better to use the same units for each column and file
+- Signal strength units don't matter - calculation results will be proportional to the units used, but it is better to use the same units for each column and file.
-- The `Time` column is not used in calculations, and isn't needed as long as the sampling rate is known
+- The `Time` column is not used in calculations, and isn't needed as long as the sampling rate is known.
+Note that any column named "Time" will be assumed to be the `Time` column, and may be ignored.

 **Sampling Rate**
 The sampling rate (referred to as `sampling_rate` or `sr`) is the rate at which the data was recorded.
 This is easily found by taking the inverse of the rate at which `Time` column increases (in seconds).